bowbahdoe/jdbc/README.md

 Includes

 * Utilities for reading data from `ResultSet`s
+* An `UncheckedSQLException` for when throwing a `SQLException` is inconvenient, but might need to be recovered later.
 * A `SettableParameter` interface, for when String Templates are re-previewed.

 ## Dependency Information